Quantitative Cell Biology

-Elvan Böke, Group Leader in the Cell & Developmental Biology programme at the Centre for Genomic Regulation (CRG), has been selected to the European Molecular Biology Organization’s (EMBO) young investigator programme.
+Elvan has been selected to the European Molecular Biology Organization’s (EMBO) prestigious young investigator programme.

-If you are enthusiatic to understand the fundamental questions about how nature works, join us!
+If you are enthusiastic to discover the strategies that enable a cell to evade ageing for decades, join us!
 Write an email to Elvan to discuss possibilities.

 Our lab focuses on one of the biggest problems developed nations are facing in 21st century: Late-stage motherhood, and associated fertility problems.
 The decrease in fertility rates is leading to a population decline in majority of the developed nations from Japan to Spain, which will have unprecedented consequences for our societies in near future.

-Poor oocyte quality accounts for the majority of female fertility problems, however, we know little about how oocytes can remain healthy for many years or why they eventually decline with age.
+Poor oocyte quality accounts for the majority of female fertility problems, however, we know little about how oocytes can remain healthy for many years or why their health eventually declines with advanced age.
 World-wide data show that more than 25% of female fertility problems are unexplained, pointing to a huge gap in our understanding of female reproduction.
 Our lab strives to help fill this gap by studying immature oocytes.

 We’re interested in three main lines of research: